Tyrrrz/Gress/Readme.md

 var progressOfInt = progress.ToInt32Based();              // IProgress<int>
 ```

-There are also methods that allow conversion in the other direction as well:
+Likewise, there are methods that facilitate conversion in the other direction as well:

 ```csharp
 using Gress;